 - The process is not painless!
-If any product says that they can eliminate any pain, they are pulling your chain.
-If you cannot tolerate the pain, you can go to the nearest pharmacy and request an over the counter numbing cream.
+If any product says that it can eliminate any pain, it's probably pulling your chain.
+If you cannot tolerate the pain, you can go to the nearest pharmacy and request an over-the-counter numbing cream.
 This should help eliminate any discomfort.

 - If applying and putting on strips is too complicated, you can always use pre-waxed strips.
 Just rub them between your hands, pull them apart, and apply the strip to the desired area and follow procedure as you would normally.